raseels-repos/golang-saas-starter-kit/README.md

 ## Deployment

-This project includes a complete build pipeline that relies on AWS and GitLab. `.gitlab-ci.yaml` the following build
+This project includes a complete build pipeline that relies on AWS and GitLab.
+The `.gitlab-ci.yaml` file includes the following build
 stages:
 ```yaml
 stages: